 This study should be praised for showing the impact that both age and OSA have on autonomic regulation.
 The presence of OSA influenced HRV in young and elderly individuals, with reduced autonomic modulation during wakefulness and REM sleep.
 Age per se appeared to influence HRV during wakefulness and REM sleep in elderly subjects.
 The presence of OSA and age had an unfavorable impact on CRC during wakefulness and sleep.
 Thus, whereas OSA has negative effects on HRV and CRC across the lifespan, there seems to be an age-dependent influence with respect to how these negative effects manifest.
 The impact of this result on clinical course and management of OSA in different age group is yet to determined.

-Keywords: Apnea, Atrial Fibrillation, Cardiomyopathies, Control Groups, Diabetes Mellitus, Healthy Volunteers, Heart Rate, Hypercapnia, Hypertension, Myocardial Infarction, Myocardial Ischemia, Nocturnal Myoclonus Syndrome, Obesity, Polysomnography, Prevalence, Sleep Apnea Syndromes, Sleep Apnea, Obstructive, Sleep Disorders, Sleep Stages, Sleep, REM, Wakefulness
+Keywords: Apnea, Atrial Fibrillation, Cardiomyopathies, Control Groups, Diabetes Mellitus, Healthy Volunteers, Heart Rate, Hypercapnia, Hypertension, Myocardial Infarction, Myocardial Ischemia, Nocturnal Myoclonus Syndrome, Obesity, Polysomnography, Prevalence, Sleep Apnea Syndromes, Sleep Apnea, Obstructive, Sleep Wake Disorders, Sleep Stages, Sleep, REM, Wakefulness

 < Back to Listings